 The grade of the reassessment will replace the single failed examination, and the final grade will be recalculated.
 If the student passes the course with the reassessment, they will receive a final course grade of "C," independently of the value of the recalculated final grade.
-If the student's recalculated final course grade remains below a "C" (< 70%) after the reassessment, then the infraction remains and the student may be eligible for remediation.
+If the student's recalculated final course grade remains below a "C" (< 70%) after the reassessment, then the infraction and the original grade remain.
+If the original letter grade is a "D", the student may be eligible for remediation.